Start9Labs/documentation/site/source/developer-docs/specification/backups.rst

 Backups are defined by the service developer in the backups section of the Manifest.
 By default, this action is a command executed within a Docker container.

-embassyOS provides a system utility for creating backups.
+StartOS provides a system utility for creating backups.
 This system utility is the `duplicity <https://en.wikipedia.org/wiki/Duplicity_(software)>`_ library that is run inside the Docker image entitled _compat_.

 The path to be backed up can be specified in the Manifest.
 In the create backup example below, it is the last argument: